codenvy/codenvy/docs/_docs/user-guide/using-desktop-ides.md

 title: Using Desktop IDEs
 excerpt: ""
 layout: docs
-overview: true
 permalink: /docs/using-desktop-ides/
 ---
 # Standard SSH Connection
 It's possible to establish SSH connection between your desktop IDE and a remote Codenvy workspace.

 In Codenvy create a new workspace, open it in the IDE and import any project in there.
 On the Consoles panel click `Connect via SSH`, you will see the following instructions:
 ```shell
 You can connect your SSH client to 'default' with: